 Last week, as our high school launched an integration day in which all classes, in all subject areas, focused on various aspects of the election, I shared the following thoughts with our students.

-Now that the voters have spoken their mind, it is crtitical that we remind ourselves about the work that lies ahead.
-Regardless of . . .
+Now that the voters have spoken their mind, it is crtitical that we remind ourselves about the work that lies ahead. . . .

 A Study in the Denominational Divide